 Quotas and limits

 The following sections describe quotas and limits for Cloud Router.
-To change a quota, simply request additional quota using the GCP Console.
+To change a quota, request additional quota by using the Google Cloud Console.

-The following limits for Cloud Router apply to VPC networks.
+The following limits for Cloud Router apply to Virtual Private Cloud (VPC) networks.
 Unless otherwise stated, these limits cannot be increased.

 |Maximum number of Cloud Routers in a region||5||If you have sufficient project quota, you can create up to five Cloud Routers in a given VPC network and region.|